 A descending channel looks similar to the Rectangle pattern, but the difference is that the descending channel slopes down.

-A descending channel is the exact opposite of the ascending channel.
+A descending channel is the exact opposite of an ascending channel.

 When the price is around the upper trend line, look for short opportunities, although aggressive traders could trade long and/or short at both trend lines looking for a bounce or pullback.